Denominational education in the Republic of Ireland: Church schools

+Teacher Enoch Burke, of the Burke family (Castlebar), has been contesting since 2022 the Wilson's Hospital School (WHS) mandate to use they/them pronouns to address one particular student.
+Burke has been suspended, ordered by the High Court to leave the premises and on 2 August 2024 arrested when he attended the premises in violation of the court order at the start of the new school year.
+WHS is affiliated with the Church of Ireland.
+He feels compelled to use traditional pronouns and feels dismayed that the CoI-affiliated school is not supporting him.

 Jewish education

 There is a small National School partnered with a Secondary School Stratford College in Rathgar, which has a Jewish ethos in Dublin (although the schools now accept children from other denominations due to a dwindling Jewish population).
 The National/elementary school was set up in 1934 by Rabbi Herzog, as the Zion National School in Bloomfield Avenue.
 The Secondary School was set up by the Chief Rabbi Jakobovitz and the Jewish community in the 1950s, initially with classes in the Dublin Talmud Torah School, but in 1953 they ceased with the opening of Stratford College.
 In 1980 the National School moved to the Stratford College location in Rathgar.

 However throughout the years members of the Jewish community attended schools with a Christian ethos such as the Methodist run Wesley College, Dublin, where the future president of Israel Chaim Herzog attended.

 Islamic education

 While Muslims do attend Christian ethos schools or multi-denominational schools, in recent years there has been a growth in the number of Muslim National Schools being established, these are funded by the Department of Education.

 Traditionally Muslim students have attended Christian schools and received Islamic training, separately.
 There are plans to establish an Islamic secondary school in Dublin.